csvsoundsystem/nicar-cartodb-postgis/README.md

 ### Normalizing counts by area

 It can be nice to know how many points fall within a polygon, as we did above in the Spatial Joining section.
-Sometimes you want to normalize your data to see how your counts compare to something like the population or, in this example, the area of the county.
+Sometimes you want to normalize your data to see how your counts compare to something like the population or, in this example, the area of the county subdivision.

 ```
 UPDATE counties_ne SET po_density =